2000 K Street NW, 12th Floor

 Washington, DC 20006

-Michael F. McEneney leads Ankura’s Global Strategies & Solutions Group.
-Mike has more than 30 years of experience developing simple, straightforward solutions to address complex policy, legal and business challenges faced by clients in the U.S. and around the world.
+Michael F. McEneney co-leads Ankura’s Global Strategic Advisory Group.
+Mike has more than 30 years of experience developing simple, straightforward solutions to address complex policy, legal, and business challenges faced by clients in the U.S. and around the world.

 Prior to joining Sidley, Mike was a Partner at Morrison & Foerster LLP where he represented major payment card systems clients on federal legislative and regulatory policy matters and counseled financial institutions on federal regulations.
 He served as lead counsel to industry coalitions that succeeded in achieving consumer bankruptcy and fair credit reporting reforms.
 Mike also testified before Congressional committees regarding financial services issues.